lauri-ra/AWF-WebStore/redux/redux_thunk/README.md

 - In another terminal inside the exercise directory run `npm start` to run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-**NOTE: Inside _package.json_ there is a proxy setting (`"proxy": "http://localhost:3001"`) which allows you to call the backend directly without the host and port.
-For example, you can replace `http://localhost:3001/api/players` with `/api/players` omitting the host and port.
-If this proxy causes issues, refer to the teams-channel.**

 ## Testing the exercise

 ### `npm test`